Provably Robust Detection of Out-of-distribution Data (almost) for free: Introduction

+A \emph{different} type of guaranteed low confidence on OOD data pertains to the asymptotic behavior of a classifier.
+Since standard ReLU networks provably have increasing confidence in almost all directions far away from the training data \cite{HeiAndBit2019}, one has to modify the architecture in order to solve this problem.
+In CCU \cite{meinke2020towards} the authors append density estimators based on Gaussian mixture models for in- and out-distribution to the softmax layer.
+By also enforcing low confidence on a training out-distribution, they achieve similar OOD detection performance to \cite{HenMazDie2019} but can guarantee that the classifier shows decreasing confidence as one moves away from the training data.
+However, for close in-distribution inputs this approach yields no guarantee as the Gaussian mixture models are not powerful enough for complex image classification tasks.
+In \cite{kristiadi2020being,kristiadi2020fixing} similar asymptotic guarantees are derived for Bayesian neural networks but without any robustness guarantees.

-In this paper we propose a framework which merges a certified binary classifier for in-versus out-distribution with a classifier for the in-distribution task in a principled fashion into a joint classifier which combines the advantages of \cite{meinke2020towards} and \cite{bitterwolf2020certifiably} but does not suffer from the downsides of the respective approaches.
-In particular, our method simultaneously achieves the following properties: \begin{itemize} \item Point-wise $l_\infty$-robust OOD detection with guarantees similar to \cite{bitterwolf2020certifiably}. \item It provably prevents the asymptotic overconfidence of deep neural networks. \item It can be used with arbitrary architectures and has no loss in prediction performance and standard OOD detection performance. \end{itemize} Thus, we get provable guarantees for robust OOD detection, fix the asymptotic overconfidence (almost) for free as we have (almost) no loss in prediction and standard OOD detection performance.
+In this paper we propose ProoD which merges a certified binary discriminator for in-versus out-distribution with a classifier for the in-distribution task in a principled fashion into a joint classifier.
+This combines the advantages of CCU \cite{meinke2020towards} and GOOD \cite{bitterwolf2020certifiably} without suffering from their downsides.
+In particular, ProoD simultaneously achieves the following: \begin{itemize} \item Guaranteed adversarially robust OOD detection via certified upper bounds on the confidence in $l_\infty$-balls around OOD samples. \item Additionally, it provably prevents the asymptotic overconfidence of deep neural networks. \item It can be used with arbitrary architectures and has no loss in prediction performance and standard OOD detection performance. \end{itemize} Thus, we get provable guarantees for adversarially robust OOD detection, fix the asymptotic overconfidence (almost) for free as we have (almost) no loss in prediction and standard OOD detection performance.
 We qualitatively compare the properties of our model to prior approaches in Table~\ref{tab:properties}.